-- The alarm will be raised immediately by whoever discovers the fire and emergency services contacted.
-Evacuation procedures will also begin immediately - Fire extinguishers may be used by staff trained in fire marshal techniques Staff and pupils will congregate at the assembly point which is located on the sports field at the back of the school. - The Head of School/Senior Management Team will take a register of pupils, which will then be checked against the attendance register of that day - The Head of School/Senior Management Team will take a register of all staff - Staff and pupils will remain outside the building until the emergency services say it is safe to re-enter - The school will have special arrangements in place for the evacuation of people with mobility needs and fire risk assessments will also pay particular attention to those with disabilities i.e. PEEPS.
+- the alarm will be raised immediately by whoever discovers the fire and emergency services contacted.
+Evacuation procedures will also begin immediately, - fire extinguishers may be used by staff trained in fire marshal techniques.
+Staff and pupils will congregate at the assembly point, which is located at the front of the building, - the Head of School/Senior Management Team will take a register of pupils, which will then be checked against the attendance register of that day, - the Head of School/Senior Management Team will take a register of all staff, - staff and pupils will remain outside the building until the emergency services say it is safe to re-enter. - the school will have special arrangements in place for the evacuation of people with mobility needs and fire risk assessments will also pay particular attention to those with disabilities, i.e. PEEPS.